Gamification in Retail: The Interactive Trend Driving Loyalty and Sales

 How Gamification Gets Personal and Boosts Sales

 Part of gamification’s appeal is that it’s intensely personal.
 It allows you to showcase your skills and achievements, comparing these with others to help you feel a sense of accomplishment.
 Games allow you to bring your own personality into the strategy.
-Gamifying retail is a way to encode personalisation into the DNA of your engagement strategy.
+Gamifying retail is a way to encode hyper-personalisation into the DNA of your brand’s engagement strategy.

 The savvy of this approach to improving revenue is proven by the data.
-Statistics show that initiatives that target returning customers perform 3 times better than those aimed at the mass market.
+Statistics show that initiatives that target returning customers perform 3x better than those aimed at the mass market.
 Not only does gamifying reduce the need to spend more on customer acquisition, but it can help increase customer lifetime value by providing brands with increasing amounts of data on their customers.
-And that data can be used to further personalise messaging for upsell and cross-sell opportunities going forward.

 Getting Started With Gamification in Retail